xuro-langchain/distributed-example/README.md

 pip install -r requirements.txt
 ```

+IMPORTANT:
+Create a .env file from the .env.example
+Without this you won't be able to trace or run

 ## Running
 Start the distributed child server first
 ```
 python3 distributed_child.py
 ```

-Then run the distributed parent call
+In a separate terminal, then run the distributed parent call
 ```
 python3 distributed_parent.py
 ```